 Somerset Maugham once said ‘There are few things so pleasant as a picnic eaten in perfect comfort.’
-Last weekend we decided to put his theory to the test and enjoy a ‘Picnic with Mercure’ package at the Mercure Ardoe House Hotel in beautiful Aberdeenshire.
-At selected hotels for stays booked by 31st August and taken by the end of September those lovely people at Mercure Hotels UK are throwing in a free locally sourced picnic to enjoy during your stay.
+We recently put his theory to the test on a ‘Picnic with Mercure’ package at the Mercure Ardoe House Hotel in beautiful Aberdeenshire.
+At selected hotels for stays booked by 31st August 2016 and taken by the end of September, those lovely people at Mercure Hotels UK are throwing in a free, locally sourced picnic for you to enjoy during your stay.

 We arrived at Ardoe House just before lunchtime to collect our picnic.
 The hotel exterior was stunning and made an immediate impression – WOW.
-A typical Scottish, Victorian baronial home set in sprawling grounds – it was very grand.
+A typical Scottish baronial home set in sprawling grounds – it was very grand.
 Inside the atmosphere was relaxed and friendly and the decor traditional Scottish with a quirky modern twist.

 When we arrived a teddy bears’ picnic was in full swing on the lawn.
 We found a nice shady spot and opened our hamper.
 It was packed full of delicious treats.
 We felt like royalty sipping Scottish raspberry lemonade from champagne flutes.
 We enjoyed sandwiches, summer fruits, Mackies sea salt and cracked black pepper crisps, fresh scones with clotted cream and jam, homemade pies, scotch eggs, handmade chocolates and Scottish shortbread.
 It was a veritable feast.

 The wee dug stood guard and fired off a menacing growl to any dug that passed and got too close to the picnic.
 He tucked into his hamper treats and sampled our human ones too.